 In this series, we explore the practical application of requirements engineering for scientific software.
 We provide terms, tools, and techniques to empower both scientific software developers and clients.
 Moreover, we give step-by-step examples to illustrate how the requirements phase can be employed, both for small projects intended for a limited audience and for large-scale, mission-critical codes.

-- What is the requirements engineering process
+- Understanding the requirements engineering process

-- How to perform the requirements engineering process
+- Performing the requirements engineering process

 - John S Reel.
 Critical success factors in software projects.
 IEEE Software, 16(3):18–23, 1999.

 - Jairus Hihn and Hamid Habib-Agahi.
 Cost estimation of software intensive projects: A survey of current practices.
 In Proceedings of the 13th international conference on Software engineering, pages 276–287.
 IEEE Computer Society Press, 1991.

 - Hamid Habib-Agahi, Shantanu Malhotra, and James Quirk.
 Estimating software productivity and cost for NASA projects.
 Journal of Parametrics, 11(1):59–71, 1991.

 - Judith Segal.
 When software engineers met research scientists: A case study.
 Empirical Software Engineering, 10(4):517–536, 2005.

 - Judith Segal.
 Some challenges facing software engineers developing software for scientists.
 In Software Engineering for Computational Science and Engineering, 2009.
 SECSE’09.
 ICSE Workshop, pages 9–14.
 IEEE, 2009.

 - Rebecca Sanders and Diane Kelly.
 Dealing with risk in scientific software development.
 IEEE software, 25(4), 2008.